datacarpentry/spreadsheet-ecology-lesson/episodes/01-format-data.md

    most data repositories.

 For instance, we have data from a survey of small mammals in a desert ecosystem.
-Different people have gone to the field and entered data in to a spreadsheet.
+Different people have gone to the field and entered data into a spreadsheet.
 They keep track of things like species, plot, weight, sex and date collected.

 If they were to keep track of the data like this: